 I am a historian of Great Britain whose publications have been translated into many European languages, plus Japanese.
-I teach modern British history and women’s history at Johns Hopkins University.
-For the past 30 years, my research and writing have concentrated on 19th-century political culture and the cultural and social contests over sexuality.
+I taught modern British history and women’s history at Johns Hopkins University.
+For more than 30 years, my research and writing have concentrated on 19th-century political culture and the cultural and social contests over sexuality.

 I have been an energetic impresario for innovative approaches to historical scholarship, as well as a promoter of the interest of female scholars within the historical profession.
 I was a founding history editor of Feminist Studies, and over the years I have served as member of numerous program committees of the Berkshire Conference, chaired the AHA committee on women, and have served as President of the Berkshire Conference of Women Historians from 1987-1990.
 During the 18 years that I taught at Rutgers University (1971-1989), I helped to develop the Rutgers graduate program in women's history into one of the premiere programs in the country.
 As professor of history at Johns Hopkins University, I continue to collaborate with other colleagues in promoting intellectual exchange across disciplines.

 My book, Nights Out: Life in Cosmopolitan London (Yale, March 2012), zeroes in on a modern space of multiethnic settlement in London that was at the center of things, yet marked by segregation, political tensions, and social exploitation.
 It recounts the cosmopolitan makeover of early 20th-century Soho, renowned for its social diversity, raucous commerce, and disparate political loyalties.
 This tiny district on the eastern edge of the fashionable West End became an incubator of metropolitan change.
 Between 1890 and 1945, modern economies of dancing, music, food, fashion, and commercialized sex took hold in Soho and transformed it from a dingy, industrial hinterland into a highly commodified center of cultural tourism.